orta/notes/gh-actions/automating-ascii-screenshots.md

 I don't want to be recording stuff like the text output of a command on my own computer, CI should be the one doing derived work.
 So, I put together a bunch tools on GitHub Actions to record a CLI experience and generate a GIF of the terminal usage.

 This uses the techniques of https://asciinema.org - but doesn't use their web service, everything happens on CI.
+Note that you can use `GIFSICLE_OPTS`

 ```yml
 name: ci